 Modern Solutions for Ancient Problems

-Today's cutting-edge saddles solve these issues through:
+Today's saddles solve these issues with:

 - 3D-printed lattice padding that supports without squishing